UPSC > Famous Books for UPSC Exam (Summary & Tests) > Shankar IAS: Summary of Renewable Energy

 India is one of the few countries naturally blessed with long days and plenty of sunshine.

-• Photovoltaic Electricity - Uses photovoltaic cells that absorb the direct sunlight to generate electricity.
+• Photovoltaic Electricity - Uses photovoltaic cells that absorb direct sunlight to generate electricity.

-• Solar-Thermal Electricity - Uses a solar collector that has a mirrored surface which reflects the sunlight onto a receiver that heats up a liquid.
-This heated up liquid is used to make steam that produces electricity.
+• Solar-Thermal Electricity - Uses a solar collector that has a mirrored surface that reflects the sunlight onto a receiver that heats a liquid.
+This heated-up liquid is used to make steam that produces electricity.

 (i) Potential of solar energy in India